sheetrocks/srk/README.md

 # srk - the SheetRocks Command Line Interface

-## How to make and push your own function to SheetRocks

 This tutorial will walk you through how to connect your dev environment to SheetRocks and how to push a pre-existing custom formula.
 This task is not for beginners—it will be helpful if you have at least a basic understanding of programming!
 At the end of this doc there is some bonus content about the nuances of writing your own custom formulas.

 ## 1. Download the repository

 If you are familiar with git, clone this repository.
 If not, download the zip.

 To download the zip, click the green button labeled "Code" and click "Download Zip."
-Extract the downloaded zip file to a destination of your choice on your computer.
-In this tutorial the folder will be downloaded to the computer’s desktop.
+Extract the downloaded zip file to a destination of your choice on your computer. **In this tutorial the folder will be downloaded to the computer’s desktop**.

 <img src="img/download.png" width=40% height=40%>